Heterotopic Pregnancy (HP)

 FertilitySmarts explains Heterotopic Pregnancy (HP)

 Heterotopic pregnancies are estimated to occur in 1 in 10,000 to 30,000 pregnancies.
-It is rare for these pregnancies to occur in women who spontaneously conceived through intercourse, but there is a slightly higher (1-3%) risk for women who have been treated with assisted reproductive technology (ART) such as in vitro fertilization (IVF) or gamete intrafallopian transfer (GIFT).
+It is rare for these pregnancies to occur in women who spontaneously conceived through intercourse, but there is a slightly higher (1-3%) risk for women who have been treated with assisted reproductive technology (ART) such as in vitro fertilization (IVF).
 For this reason, women treated with ART typically undergo routine early ultrasound screening for this condition.

 Risk factors for HP include a history of: